Office of the Commissioner

 As Director, he led the Enforcement Division to become New Hampshire's first state-wide law enforcement agency to receive the distinction of Advanced National Law Enforcement Accreditation.
 He established New Hampshire's first state-wide DWI Mobile Command Unit and served as the Chief Administrative Alcohol Prosecutor, as well as the primary Regulatory Drafter.

-Assistant Commissioner Edwards holds a Bachelor's Degree in Business Administration from Northcentral University, he is a graduate of the FBI National Academy and the Harvard University Kennedy Business School of Management of Regulatory and Enforcement Agencies.
+Assistant Commissioner Edwards holds a Master of Business Administration from Southern New Hampshire University, a bachelor's degree in Business Administration from Northcentral University, and he is a graduate of the FBI National Academy as well as the Harvard University Kennedy Business School of Management of Regulatory and Enforcement Agencies.

 Assistant Commissioner Edwards is a Navy veteran and continues to be active in his community by volunteering as a board member for military veteran non-profit organizations.